How to choose a driving instructor

 Once qualified all instructors have to go through a grading process every few years.
 The grades are a reflection of how well they performed on a 1 hour check test lesson – usually a normal lesson which is conducted with a representative of our governing body (the DSA) observing it.

 Grade 6: The best grade possible.
-Around 6% of instructors are grade 6.
-On the lesson observed, a grade 6 instructor has proved that they can give the best quality instruction.
+Around 6% of instructors were grade 6, a slightly higher percentage achieve the new highest Grade A. On the lesson observed, a grade 6 instructor has proved that they can give the best quality instruction.

 Grade 5: Good instruction given.
-Around 20% of instructors are grade 5.
+Around 20% of instructors were grade 5.
 The pass rates across the country show only a very small variation between grade 5 and grade 6 instructors.
-I’m a grade 5 at the moment.

 Grade 4: Competent instruction given.
 A grade 4 instructor may be excellent at other times, but like many of us is not keen on being tested!
 Or on the other hand this may be the best they can do.
 If you have a grade 4 instructor with a good attitude you will be fine – feeling comfortable with a grade 4 instructor will usually mean you will probably learn just as much as feeling a little uncomfortable with a grade 6.